 The (short & awesome) newsletter will also keep you in the loop on the latest episodes, and other opportunities.

-Also, please send a DM on Instagram to @sagebhobbs or @ericayhoward to let us know what you love about the show, what topics you’d like to hear covered, or your dream interviewee.
+Also, please send me a DM on Instagram and let me know what you love about the show, what topics you’d like to hear me cover, or your dream interviewee.

 Sage brings personal experiences, humor and practical methods for approaching challenging conversations.
 She is relatable, supportive and authentic – tremendous assets for diversity and inclusion conversations.
 Sage blended her skillful communication expertise and training, with information and exercises on empathy, equity and social justice to create more inclusive, person-to-person leadership practices.

 Sage is the real deal!
 She listens to words you didn’t even know you said aloud.
 She is deliberate, strategic, and effortless in her coaching approach, making it incredibly natural to be open to her process and ultimately see change in yourself.

 Sage embodies a foundational belief in the power and beauty of humanity and the possibility of all of us continually working toward becoming better versions of ourselves.
 She is a masterful facilitator.